marcocapano/SplashObjc/README.md

     </a>
 </p>

-This is **SplashObjc**, an Objective-C syntax highlighter based on [Splash](https://github.com/JohnSundell/Splash), a Swift Syntax Highlighter.
-It can be used to generate HTML, and Images from your Objective-C code.
+This is **SplashObjc**, an Objective-C syntax highlighter based on [Splash](https://github.com/JohnSundell/Splash), a Swift syntax highlighter.
+It can be used to generate HTML and Images from your Objective-C code.

 ## Usage